nov05/udacity-nd009t-capstone-starter/README.md

 All these techniques can be seamlessly applied to **large-scale datasets**, including terabyte-scale training data, ensuring efficient processing and scalability without overwhelming infrastructure resources.
 Together, they form a comprehensive machine learning development workflow—covering **ETL**, **EDA**, **data ingestion**, **training** (with debugging and profiling), and **inference**.
 While **monitoring** was not implemented in this project, it has been demonstrated in previous hands-on exercises.

+- **Technical tips:**
+  * To implement **early stopping** for distributed training, for example, when validation loss doesn't improve for 5 epochs, use **SMDDP**'s `dist.broadcast()` to notify all nodes to stop.
+Then, use `dist.barrier()` to synchronize all processes before halting the training.
+Otherwise, errors like `AllGather` errors may be triggered, and processes could hang until timeout if nodes are not properly synchronized.

 <br><br><br>